 Injection Site Rotation

-Rotate injection sites to prevent lipodystrophy (localized fat tissue changes).
-For abdominal injections, use a clock pattern around the navel.
-Allow at least 1 inch between injection sites.
+Rotate sites to prevent lipodystrophy.
+For belly injections, work around the navel in a clock pattern.
+Keep at least 1 inch between sites.

 Storage & Stability

 DSIP is a small nonapeptide with moderate stability.
-Proper storage practices are essential to maintain potency throughout the use window.
+Proper storage keeps it potent throughout the use window.

 Lyophilized (Powder)